kxh001/ITdiffusion/README.md

 - We use pre-trained DDPM model from Huggingface via '[diffusers](https://github.com/huggingface/diffusers)' library.

+- Fined-tuned models could be found [here](https://github.com/kxh001/ITdiffusion/tree/main/checkpoints).

 ## Results
-Run './script/plot_results.py' to get figures and tables in the paper.
+Run ```python ./script/plot_results.py``` to get figures and tables in the paper.
+To make it clearer, we summerized the
 Note:
-- For benchmark results (1st & 2bd column in Table 1 and 1st column in Table 2), please read the README.md file in './benchmark/improved-diffusion'.
+- For benchmark results (1st & 2bd column in Table 1 and 1st column in Table 2), please read the [README.md](https://github.com/kxh001/ITdiffusion/blob/main/benchmark/improved-diffusion/README.md).
-- The results of n=1000 could be downloaded [here]().

 ## BibTeX
 ```